imgag/ngs-bits/doc/tools/NGSDAnnotateSV.md

 	Optional parameters:
 	  -test                      Uses the test database instead of on the production database.
 	                             Default value: 'false'
-	  -ignore_processing_system  Use all SVs for annotation (otherwise only SVs of the same processing system are used) Default value: 'false'
+	  -ignore_processing_system  Use all SVs for annotation (otherwise only SVs from good samples of the same processing system are used)
+	                             Default value: 'false'
 	  -debug                     Provide additional information in STDOUT (e.g. query runtime) Default value: 'false'